 These popup bars stick to the top or bottom of your screen and are often used to make announcements.
 Similar to the side messages, these are designed in a way so that the visitors can browse the website without any interruptions.
 If you want to send site-wide messages without disturbing the visitors or forcing them to interact with your overlay, these are perfect.

-Below, we have listed 15 high-converting email popup designs and explained why they proved to be successful.
-Let’s pop right in.
+Below, we have listed 40+ high-converting popup designs and explained why they proved to be successful.
+Let’s jump right in.

 #1 – StackCommerce

 StackCommerce witnessed a 15% increase in quality leads using this email popup design.
 How so?
 Well, the incentive can’t be more loud and clear than this.
 By using a simple, minimalistic design, StackCommerce focuses on “90% OFF” and makes the text large and bold without overdoing it.
 Something like this instantly grabs the attention of visitors.
 Next, the green-colored CTA looks attractive and assures the visitors of getting the deals with simple one-step signup.
 Surely, a great tactic to engage busy visitors.